 Lens Implants Can Permanently Restore Your Vision

-Dr. Cavanaugh is one of the area’s leading refractive surgeons specializing in a variety of implant types to eliminate glasses or contacts
+Dr. Cavanaugh is one of the area’s leading refractive surgeons specializing in a variety of implant types, including Refractive Lens Exchange (RLE), to eliminate glasses or contacts

 Similar to LASIK, Refractive Lens Exchange (RLE) and Implantable Contact Lens (ICL) surgeries are elective procedures designed to reduce or eliminate dependency on glasses or contact lenses.
 These procedures treat your nearsightedness, farsightedness, or presbyopia (near vision difficulty).
 Depending on the treatment, your natural human lens may be removed and replaced with an artificial lens implant or a supplemental lens implant may be used to optimize your vision.
 This is similar to what occurs during cataract surgery, when the cloudy human lens is replaced with an artificial lens re-establishing the clear focusing power of the eye.